rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 B2 feature1
    </pre>

-   NOTE: We keep the "feature1" version because that's the change we want to make.
+   NOTE: We keep the "feature1" version because that's the change we typically want to make.

    BLAH QUESTION for Michael: This doesn't seem to "take".
    The next cycle has entries out of order.